For employers | Glasgow Chamber of Commerce

 Employers can claim the following costs associated with hosting the placement:

-• Wages at National Living Wage for up to 550 hours
+• Wages at Real Living Wage, currently £12.00 per hour, for up to 550 hours

 • Corresponding National Insurance contributions

-• Corresponding pension employer pension contributions at 3%
+• Corresponding employer pension contributions at 3%

 All costs must be claimed retrospectively, providing evidence of expenditure (e.g. payslips, invoices, bank statements)